realmocaccino/jauntyslider/README.md

 <ul data-jauntyslider>
 ```

 And there you go!
-The Jauntyslider is up and running in your html list.
+The Jauntyslider is up and running in your list.

 You can also set some options to customize the slider if you want: